gourmetjs/gourmet-ssr/docs/getting-started.md

 Let's inspect the result deeper to see how SSR worked.
 We use Chrome for this example but other browsers have similar features too.

-On Chrome's "Hello, world!" screen, right click and select "View page source" from the popup menu.
-You will see the HTML page content that server sent as-is before the client-side rehydration happens:
+On Chrome, right click on the screen of "Hello, world!" above and select "View page source" from the popup menu.
+You will be able to see the original HTML page content that server sent out:

 ![Page Source - Hello World](assets/hello-source.png)